 Working conditions for employees

 Do you employ staff?
 You must provide good working conditions for all your employees.
-Your staff must work in a safe and healthy workplace.
+Your staff must be able to work in a safe and healthy workplace.
 This is described in the Working Conditions Act (Arbeidsomstandighedenwet or Arbowet).

-This also applies to foreign workers, temporary staff, and subcontractor employees.
+Good working conditions apply to all employees in the Netherlands, including foreign workers, temporary staff, and subcontractor employees.
 The Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA) will regularly check the working conditions in your company.

 Health and safety policy

 You must ensure good working conditions for all your employees.
 That is why you must draft a health and safety policy (working conditions policy).
 A health and safety policy contains everything you do to ensure the workplace is safe and healthy for everyone who works there.
-This means you must:
+An expert such as a company doctor or health and safety service must assist you in drawing up your health and safety policy.

-• put emergency response measures (BHV) in place (and appoint emergency response workers)
+- put emergency response measures (BHV) in place (and appoint emergency response officers)

-You should review your health and safety policy regularly and adjust it if necessary.
-There are sectors that have recorded their arrangements on health and safety in a working conditions catalogue (Arbocatalogus).
-It describes measures for safe and healthy work in special situations in a sector or industry.
-Arboportaal lists the working conditions catalogues (in Dutch) that are approved in the Netherlands.
+Various employers’ organisations and employees' organisations, such as trade unions, have made arrangements on how companies should comply with the rules of the Working Conditions Act.
+These arrangements are recorded in a working conditions catalogue (Arbocatalogus).
+It describes measures and solutions for occupational health and safety risks in a particular sector or business.
+Arboportaal lists the working conditions catalogues that are approved by the Netherlands Labour Authority (in Dutch).
 You can also develop a working conditions catalogue yourself (in Dutch).

 Identifying health and safety risks

-You have to list the potential risks in your workplace in a risk inventory and evaluation (RI&E).
-You can use the NLA's online tool (in Dutch) to check how safe and healthy your workplace is for your employees.
-In the RI&E you also describe which measures you will take to avoid these risks.
+You have to list the potential risks in your workplace in a risk assessment and evaluation (RI&E).
+In the RI&E you also describe which measures you will take to avoid or reduce these risks (plan of action).

 Employee illness and sick leave policy